 d.
-Plan for Collecting the Data Required for This Solicitation's Performance Measures This section must-

-- 1. describe the process for measuring project performance. - 2. identify who will collect the data and who is responsible for performance measurements. - 3. describe how the information will be used to guide and evaluate the impact of the project. - 4. describe the process for accurately reporting data.
+Plan for Collecting the Data Required for This Solicitation's Performance Measures Describe the process for measuring project performance.
+Identify who will collect the data, who will be responsible for performance measurements, and how the information will be used to guide and evaluate the impact of the project.
+Describe the process to accurately report data.